 As the discussion of the three issues together was rather long, I’ve divided them into separate articles.
-You can read the next ones, on Pitch and Pressures and Preferences in Learning.
+Click the following to read the next ones, on Pitch and Pressures and Preferences in Learning.

 Issue #1 Phrasing: Energy and Vocal Drop Off